Do I Have a Case if My Airbags Didn’t Deploy During My Car Accident?

 How to Prove Liability if Airbags Did Not Deploy

 If you believe that your airbag did not deploy properly during an accident, you may have cause to file a claim against the manufacturer of the airbag.
-Bringing a case against a manufacturer for product defect falls under product liability law.
+This is just one of the many steps you may need to do after a car accident.
+Bringing a case against a manufacturer for a product defect falls under product liability law.
 This is a complex area of law and requires the services of an experienced attorney.

 Strict Liability